KxSystems/docs-v1/docs/reference/systemcommands.md

 Syntax: `\P [n]`

-Sets display precision for floating point numbers, i.e. the number of digits shown, see [Display Precision](Reference/DisplayPrecision "wikilink").
+Sets display precision for floating point numbers, i.e. the number of digits shown.
+<i class="fa fa-hand-o-right"></i> [`-P` command-line option](commandline/#-p-display-precision)

 ## `\r` – replication master

 Syntax: `\r`

 This should not be executed manually otherwise it can disrupt replication.
-It is executed automatically by the replicating process on the master process, and returns the log file name and log file count (see [Command Line Reference](Cmdline "wikilink")).
+It is executed automatically by the replicating process on the master process, and returns the log file name and log file count.
+<i class="fa fa-hand-o-right"></i> [`-r` command-line option](commandline/#-r-replicate)

 ## `\r` – rename